Nick Drake at COP26

 The Farewell Glacier by Nick Drake

-Nick Drake's book-length sequence The Farewell Glacier has been adapted especially for a 40-minute poetry and music piece to be performed at COP26.
-It will explore the mysteries, wonders and climate emergencies of the High Arctic.
-The poem will be read/performed by Scottish actor Peter Mullan.
+Nick Drake adapted his book-length sequence The Farewell Glacier especially for a 40-minute poetry and music piece to be performed at COP26.
+It explores the mysteries, wonders and climate emergencies of the High Arctic.
+The poem was read by Scottish actor Peter Mullan.

 Nick Drake Poet/Playwright